Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Transition Between Different Numbers of Jets

-In the presence of a dominant scale-independent damping mechanism, such as Rayleigh damping, the energy gap between states with different numbers of jets is removed, see e.g. \cite{bouchet2019rare}.
-Previous studies of fluctuation-induced transitions between different numbers of jets include barotropic flows in the presence of the $\beta$ effect (latitudinal variation of the Coriolis force).
-The alternative problem of unidirectional jets generated purely geometrically by an anisotropic domain remains incompletely understood, and we leave this for a future study.
+In the presence of a dominant scale-independent damping mechanism, such as Rayleigh damping, the energy gap between states with different numbers of jets is removed, see e.g.~\cite{bouchet2019rare}.
+Previous studies of fluctuation-induced transitions between different numbers of jets include barotropic flows in the presence of the $\beta$ effect (latitudinal variation of the Coriolis force) but similar studies of anisotropy-generated jets remain to be carried out.